Cart

 Please watch this video for a summary of the History of SUP condensed into 5 minutes:

-There are many examples of paddling in a standing position and it seems to come naturally to humans.
+There are many records of paddling in a standing position throughout history and it seems to come naturally to humans, it might just be in our DNA.

 Fishermen in Peru and Ecuador used reed rafts for fishing and for going in and out through the surf around 3000 years ago.

-Hasake were used in Israel with records dating back to the roman empire and are basically big SUP’s with a two sided paddle.
-Still used by lifeguards today.
+Hasake were used in Israel with records dating back to the roman empire.
+Hasake are basically big SUP’s propelled with a two sided paddle.
+They are still being used by lifeguards in Israel today.

-There are also many native tribes that paddled standing up in dugout canoes.
+There are also many examples of native tribes that paddled standing up in dugout canoes.

 Early Seminole Indian Stand Up Paddleboarder in Florida